jaanga/jaanga.github.io/cookbook-threejs/examples/editing/fillet-line-array/readme.md

 * Open the file with a text editor

 ## Wish list

-* Handle variable fillet radii
 * Centers and radii from a GitHub Gist
+* Handle polygons with polygonal holes

 ## Issues

 ## Users

 Intended for OpenDesk/WikiHouse...

 ## Links of Interest